Disaster Masterclass Series 2026

 Week Four: (March 5th) Visual Art I: The Work of Ana Mendieta

-Week Five: (March 12th) Visual Art II: The Work of Anselm Kiefer
+Week Five: (March 12th) Visual Art II: The Dress: The Work of Anselm Kiefer & Alexander Lee McQueen

 Week Seven: (March 26th) Eco Violence and Gentleness in the Poetry of W.S.
 Merwin